-Courses may be counted only once toward fulfilling the 120-credit requirement to earn a baccalaureate degree at HPU.
-Under certain circumstances (described below), a course can be used to satisfy more than one University requirement (e.g., major, minor, General E ducation), but mathematically the credits can only count once toward the total number of credits needed.
+Course credits may be counted only once toward fulfilling the 120-credit requirement to earn a baccalaureate degree at HPU.
+Under certain circumstances (described below), a course can be used to satisfy more than one University requirement (e.g., major, minor, General Education), but mathematically the credits can only count once toward the total number of credits needed.